matomo-org/developer-documentation/docs/5.x/distributing-your-plugin.md

 ### Put your plugin on GitHub

 The marketplace uses [GitHub](https://github.com) webhooks to learn about your plugin and serve it to Piwik users that want it.
 This means you don't manually upload any files to the marketplace.
-Instead, you put your code into a Github repository and let the marketplace know about it.
+Instead, you put your code into a GitHub repository and let the marketplace know about it.

-Creating and initializing a [git](https://git-scm.com) repository on Github is out of the scope of this guide.
-If you need to learn how to create a Github repository, [read this article](https://help.github.com/articles/create-a-repo).
+Creating and initializing a [git](https://git-scm.com) repository on GitHub is out of the scope of this guide.
+If you need to learn how to create a GitHub repository, [read this article](https://help.github.com/articles/create-a-repo).

 ### Activate the Piwik Plugins webhook

-Once your plugin is in a Github repository, you need to let the marketplace know about it.
+Once your plugin is in a GitHub repository, you need to let the marketplace know about it.
 This is done by activating the Piwik Plugins webhook.

 To activate this webhook, follow these steps:

-1. Go to your plugin's Github repo in a browser.
+1. Go to your plugin's GitHub repo in a browser.
 2. Click on **Settings**
 3. Click on **Webhooks**
 4. Click on **Add webhook**